Fallthrough statements

 xO

-The important thing to notice is that every line that contains (non-empty) output, the final case (which outputs O
+The important thing to notice is that every line that contains (non-empty) output, the final case (which outputs O) is triggered.

 Quotes from The Go Programming Language Specification Language version go1.23 (June 13, 2024)